 My favorite lines however are from the very last verse

-"We all play the game and when we dare
+"We all play the game and when we dare To cheat ourselves at solitaire Inventing lovers on the phone Repenting other lives unknown"

 I figure, we are always going to conjure fancy dreams and repent the unknown lives.